faizyakob/my-linux-repo/README.md

 Since there is overwhelming information, I categorized them by:

   🐯 VMware - Articles related to VMware products, like Fusion and Workstation.
 Contains some tips and walkthrough using the product.<br>
   🐽 RHCSA - Articles related to Red Hat Certififed System Administrator.
-Contains tasks that are tested in the exam.<br>
+Contains tasks that I was tested with in the exam.<br>
   🍓 Container - Articles related to containerization and virtualization.
 Contains tips and learning stuffs.<br>

 I treat this as my personal blog, so it can benefits myself and wider audiences who happened to stumble upon it.